machinekoder/machinekit-chip/README.md

-# Machinekit for the C.H.I.P
+# Machinekit for the CHIP
-The purpose of this project is to make using Machinekit on the [NextThing C.H.I.P](https://getchip.com/) as comfortable as possible.
+The purpose of this project is to make using Machinekit on the [NextThing CHIP](https://getchip.com/) as comfortable as possible.

-If your C.H.I.P. is already connected to the internet, you can skip ahead to <a href="#name">the installation</a>.
+If your CHIP. is already connected to the internet, you can skip ahead to <a href="#name">the installation</a>.

 ## Setup WiFi
-First of all, you need to connect your C.H.I.P. to the web.
-Do achieve this you connect the C.H.I.P. to WiFi network.
+First of all, you need to connect your CHIP. to the web.
+Do achieve this you connect the CHIP. to WiFi network.

 First, list the available networks.